BradLarson/CVideoCore/README.md

 # CVideoCore

-A quick Swift system module for access to the Raspberry Pi VideoCore GPU
+This is a quick Swift system module for enabling access to the Raspberry Pi VideoCore GPU.
+I've only used it for brief tests on the Raspberry Pi 2.
+It requires the libraspberrypi and libraspberrypi-dev packages to be installed.